prak112/Image-Barter-Bazaar/GUIDE.md

 ## Implement Database schema
 - Migrate the database design implemented using Django Models in `models.py` in the apps - `photostore` & `users`
+- After creating the neccessary migration files in the `migrations` directory using the command :
     ```terminal
-    $ (project_env) path/to/dir/ecommstore> python manage.py makemigrations
+    $ python manage.py makemigrations
     ```
-- After creating the neccessary migration files in the `migrations` directory, move the changes to the database
+    - However, the above command is useless since `models.py` is currently unchanged.
+    - Hence, we just migrate the existing Django Models using the following command :
     ```terminal
     $ (project_env) path/to/dir/ecommstore> python manage.py migrate
     ```